Weakly modular graphs and nonpositive curvature: Further notions

-{\it 3. $L_1$--graphs.} A graph $G$ is an $l_1$--{\it graph} if it admits an isometric embedding into some finite-dimensional space ${\mathbb R}^n$ endowed with the $l_1$--metric \cite{DeLa}.
 For an integer $\lambda>0$, a {\it scale $\lambda$ isometric embedding} of a graph $G$ into a graph $H$ is a mapping $\varphi : V\rightarrow W$ such that $d_H(\varphi (u),\varphi(v))=\lambda\cdot d_G(u,v)$ for all vertices $u,v\in V$.
 It is well known \cite{DeLa} that a finite graph $G$ is an $l_1$--graph if and only if for some positive integer $\lambda$, $G$ admits a scale $\lambda$ embedding into a hypercube.
 This is no longer true in the case of infinite graphs (even if they are locally finite): the infinite binary tree can be isometrically embedded in a hypercube but cannot be isometrically embedded in a finite-dimensional $l_1$--space.
 Scale embeddable into hypercubes graphs are not necessarily locally finite: an infinite clique or star are examples.

-All scale embeddable into hypercubes graphs and all $l_1$--graphs are $L_1$--graphs: a graph $G$ is an $L_1$--{\it graph} if it admits an isometric embedding into some $L_1$--space (we refer to \cite[Chapter 3]{DeLa} for the definition of $L_1$--embeddable metric spaces).
+All scale embeddable into hypercubes graphs and all $l_1$--graphs are $L_1$--graphs: a graph $G$ is an $L_1$--{\it graph} if it admits an isometric embedding into an $L_1$--space. (we refer to \cite{DeLa}*{Chapter 3} for the definition of $L_1$--spaces).
 Not every (even locally finite) $L_1$--graph is scale embeddable into a hypercube: